 Equivalent States

-Equivalent states cannot be distinguished by any input string.
-Therefore, they can be merged into a single state without affecting the language.
+Aka. indistinguishable states.
+Cannot be distinguished by any input string.
+Can be merged into a single state without affecting the language.

 Myhill-Nerode Theorem